 The Award is so named in appreciation of Dr. Cox's distinguished career in education and public service, especially his tenure as President of Clemson University and as the Director of the Santee-Cooper Authority.
 The Award recognizes sustained achievement in public service on the firing line, where the public interest meets the private interest in public policy formulation and administration; distinguished leadership and support of innovation in conflict resolution of policy initiatives that enhance the quality of life; personal achievements during a career or in a specific episode that provides inspiration and leadership to others in serving the above purposes.

-The Walter T. Cox Award was awarded to Phil Francis and Phil Gaines for sustained achievement in public service providing leadership in administration of public lands and for policy formation affecting our natural and cultural resources.
+The Walter T. Cox Award was awarded to Ann Springs Close for sustained achievement in public service providing leadership in administration of public lands and for policy formation affecting our natural and cultural resources.

 The Award is named in appreciation of the dynamic career of Fran Mainella as the first woman Director of the National Park Service.
 As Director, she focused some of her many efforts on creating systems of connected parks and developing innovative partnerships to expand services.
 Director Mainella was previously the Director of the Florida State Park Service and the Executive Director of the Florida Recreation and Park Association.
 The Award recognized sustained and innovative achievement by a woman in the management of North America's natural, historic or cultural heritage.

 The Award is named in appreciation of the remarkable career of Robert Stanton as the first African-American Director of the National Park Service.
 Among the many accomplishments of Director Stanton was expansion of the interpretation of diverse cultural meanings inherent in National Parks and increased participation by racial and ethnic minorities as both visitors and employees.
-The Award recognized sustained and innovative achievement by a member of a racial or ethnic minority in the management of North America’s natural, historic and cultural heritage.
+The Award recognizes sustained and innovative achievement in promoting racial or ethnic diversity in the management of North America’s natural, historic and cultural heritage.